 Your bariatric surgery is a tool to assist you with weight loss, but you will still be required to put in the long-term work in order to lose weight and maintain the weight loss.

-Going forward after you have made a full recovery, you’ll need to be committed to focusing on a low-calorie and balanced diet, supplementing with vitamins, partaking in regular exercise and making use of support groups.
+Going forward after you have made a full recovery, you’ll need to be committed to focusing on a low-calorie and balanced diet, supplementing with vitamins like bariatric protein shakes, partaking in regular exercise and making use of support groups.

 You’ll also need to commit to adhering to regular follow up appointments with your surgeon to make sure that you and your body are on track and coping with the changes.